shashankvivek/e-food-server/Readme.md

 The `swagger.yaml` of this code base can be found at `./api/swagger.yaml`.
 The documentation can be seen by pasting `swagger.yaml` into [swagger editor online](https://editor.swagger.io/)

+The UI for this backend service is available as [e-food-client](https://github.com/shashankvivek/e-food-client/tree/master/e-food) on github.

 Reference:
 1. https://github.com/go-swagger/go-swagger